Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

 \subsection{Uncertainty estimation}

-In order to assess the reliability of the Higgs pole mass prediction, we estimate its uncertainty in a similar manner as in ref.~\cite{Kwasnitza:2020wli}.
+In order to assess the reliability of the Higgs pole mass prediction, we estimate its uncertainty in a similar manner as in Ref.~\cite{Kwasnitza:2020wli}.
 Accordingly, we consider two contributions to the total uncertainty: a ``high-scale uncertainty'' to estimate missing contributions in the matching of the \MSSM\ to the \SM, and a ``low-scale uncertainty'' to estimate missing contributions in the calculation of the Higgs pole mass in the \SM\ at the scale $\Qpole$ and in the calculation of the low-scale quantities $O_\SM^{(5)}$.
-We do not include an uncertainy estimate due to missing contributions of $\order{v^2/\MS^2}$ (so-called ``\EFT\ uncertainty''), as these contributions are included in the \FEFTH\ calculation.
+Due the imposed pole mass matching conditions, series of power-suppressed terms of $\order{v^2/\MS^2}$ are included in the calculation by construction at the full 1-loop and Yukawa- and \QCD-enhanced 2-loop level.
+We do not include a so-called ``EFT uncertainty'' that would correspond to missing power-suppressed terms (for example power-suppressed 2-loop electroweak terms or non-resummed power-suppressed large logarithms from the lack of running dimension-6 operators).
+The impact of such missing terms is expected to be significantly smaller than the high-scale uncertainty from e.g. non-power-suppressed missing electroweak corrections.